watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 The chat system uses the [client-server model](../../projects/client-server.md).
 Server-side chat module components [ChatChannel](../../chat/legacy/server-side-chat-modules.md#chatchannel) and [ChatSpeaker](../../chat/legacy/server-side-chat-modules.md#chatspeaker) management is handled by the [ChatService](../../chat/legacy/server-side-chat-modules.md#chatservice) on the server, while the client is responsible for input and the display of messages.
 Communication between the server and clients is handled automatically using `Class.RemoteEvent|RemoteEvents`.

-The `Class.Chat` engine ervice itself is the essential storage unit for the chat system: when a Roblox place loads (either in Client or in Studio when running or playing), all of the components of the chat system are automatically loaded into `Class.Chat` service if `Class.Chat.LoadDefaultChat` is true.
+The `Class.Chat` engine service itself is the essential storage unit for the chat system: when Roblox place loads (either in Client or in Studio when running or playing), all of the components of the chat system are automatically loaded into `Class.Chat` service if `Class.Chat.LoadDefaultChat` is true.
 Legacy Chat System loads the following hierarchy:

 - **ChatModules** - This `Class.Folder` is a collection of modules that are required by the **ChatServiceRunner**.
 All of the contents of this folder are required by the script and are used to create custom behavior on the server.
 - **ClientChatModules** - This folder contains various `Class.ModuleScript` s required by the **ChatScript**.